aymanxdev/simple-python-projects/README.md

   <h3 align="center">Simple Python Projects to Get You Started 👨‍💻 </h3>

   <p align="center">
-    This is a small part of everyday coding exercise for a number of days.
+    Part of a number brilliant yet easy to understand programs.
 This collection is meant to get one started as it is completely a great way to brush up on coding skills and algorithms.
 </p>